embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/README.md

 You can see this project if you want to know the strategies/design to be used to convecrt your C code into C++ https://github.com/embeddedcrab/Drivers_API_C_CPP_Migration

+# Peripherals Usage
+You can see this project @ https://github.com/embeddedcrab/XMC4500_FreeRTOS/tree/master/XMC4500_FreeRTOS_Peripherals